About

 How will my donation be used?

-Why is the Bond Fund needed?
+Why is the Fair Fight Bond Fund needed?

-Many individuals detained in immigration cases can’t afford the high cost of posting bond.
-Immigration bonds on average cost between $5,000 and $12,500, and can range up to $25,000.
-For many low-income individuals this expense is prohibitive.
+For many low-income individuals, this expense is prohibitive.
 An estimated one-in-five individuals who are granted a bond option remain incarcerated because they can’t afford the cost of the bond.
 At the Northwest Detention Center this equates to approximately 250 people each year.

 There are enormous benefits accrued to an individual, their family, and their community, when they are released from a detention center during their immigration proceedings.
 These include: